galaxyproject/jxtx/content/news/2025-6-19-gbcc-awardees.md

 <h3>Negin Kafee Hernashki</h3>
 <h4>University of Milan</h4>

 Negin Kafee Hernashki is originally from Kerman, Iran.
 She holds a Bachelor's degree in Biotechnology from Yazd University and earned her first Master's in Bioinformatics from the University of Wolverhampton, UK.
 She is currently pursuing a second Master's degree in Bioinformatics for Computational Genomics at the University of Milan, Italy, where her focus is on applying AI and machine learning to disease prediction and prevention.
-Her academic work includes a Master's thesis on cloning the BIG3 gene associated with secondary breast cancer in the brain and two publications on vaccine candidate discovery using in silico methods.
-Most recently, she has worked on predictive modeling for Alzheimer's disease using multi-modal data.
-She is a recipient of an excellence scholarship in Italy.
-Coming from a biology background, she saw how limited traditional approaches could be.
-Learning about AI and computational genomics opened up a whole new world.
-Her goal is to contribute to tools that make personalized medicine more accessible and predictive.
-Outside of academics, Negin was a professional fencer and a member of the Iranian national fencing team for 17 years.
+Her recent work includes predictive modeling for Alzheimer's disease using multi-modal data and publications on vaccine candidate discovery.
+She is a recipient of an excellence scholarship in Italy and was a professional fencer on the Iranian national team for 17 years.

 </AwardeeContent>
 </Awardee>